 - Sign up for MFA today by visiting the ITS MFA page and following the prompts!
 That’s the best way to protect your myInfo account.

-- If you receive a notification from Duo and you’re not trying to login to an MFA-protected RIT website, please report the incident to the ITS Service Desk.
+- If you receive a notification from Duo and you’re not trying to login to an MFA-protected RIT website, please report the incident to the RIT Service Center.

 - Never respond to an email request for your username or password.

-- To check the validity of an email from ITS, contact the ITS Service Desk (5-4357)
+- To check the validity of an email from ITS, contact the RIT Service Center (5-5000)

 - Hover your cursor over the link to determine where it will take you.
 If it’s to a non-RIT URL, don’t click on it.